srivarshithdaladuli/Webscraping-Makaan.com/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), which allows you to use, modify, and distribute the code for both personal and commercial purposes.
+This project is licensed under the [Apache License 2.0](LICENSE), which allows you to use, modify, and distribute the code for both personal and commercial purposes.
 See the `LICENSE` file for more details.

 Happy web scraping and real estate data analysis!